TypeScriptPlayground/fritzbox-dyndns-cloudflare-worker/README.md

+>  [!IMPORTANT]
+> This Project is currently work in progress and not finished *yet*!
-[Link to old project (still works fine)](https://github.com/JavaScriptPlayground/cloudflare-worker-fritzbox-dyndns).
+> [Link to old project (still works fine)](https://github.com/JavaScriptPlayground/cloudflare-worker-fritzbox-dyndns).
 I am currently rewriting this project from vanilla JS to TS.
 I also want to improve the documentation and functionality.

 # Fritz!Box DynDNS Cloudflare Worker